potatozepp/GPT-Test/README.md

 # Simple Tower Defense Game

-This repository contains a minimal Godot project demonstrating a very basic tower defense game.
-Enemies follow a path while a single tower automatically attacks them.
+This repository contains a minimal **3D** Godot project demonstrating a very basic tower defense prototype.
+The player can place path segments to guide enemies toward the core while a single tower automatically attacks nearby enemies.

 Open `project.godot` in Godot and run the main scene to try it out.
+Press the space bar to place additional path segments.